 How to Make Slow Cooker Oatmeal

 - Grease the insert of the slow cooker with coconut oil, butter, or canola oil.

 - Mix steel-cut oats, water, milk, brown sugar, maple syrup, cinnamon, vanilla, and sea salt together in a large slow cooker.

 - Place lid on the slow cooker and cook for 6 hours on low for firm texture and 8 hours on low for a softer texture.
 Alternatively, cook on high for 3-4 hours.

 - Serve with a drizzle of maple syrup and chopped pecans and walnuts if desired.

 If you enjoyed this recipe for Crockpot Oatmeal, I would love for you to leave a comment and review below.

 Slow Cooker Maple Brown Sugar Oatmeal

-- 2 cups steel cut oats no substitution
+- 2 cups regular steel-cut oats no substitution

 - 4 cups water